dodona-edu/dodona-edu.github.io/en/references/judges/README.md

 **Get started** [Examples](https://github.com/dodona-edu/example-exercises/tree/master/c%23) \
 **Created by:** [Team dodona](mailto:dodona@ugent.be)

-## Java (Deprecated)
+## JUnit (Deprecated)
-The Java judge is a JUnit judge for java8 exercises.
+The JUnit judge is a judge for java8 exercises.
 It is deprecated and should only be used for legacy exercises.
 If you want to create your own Java exercises, we recommend you to use the [JUnit judge](#junit) instead.\
 **Programing languages:** Java\